vineetrshenoy/SparseScatNet/README.md

 pip install -r requirements.txt pip install .
 ```

-Multi-GPU scattering transform computation may occasionally lead to a [segmentation fault due to torch.fft](https://github.com/pytorch/pytorch/issues/24176),
-especially when numerous GPUs are used.
-If this is the case, just relaunch the script as those issues shall seldom occur.

 ### Phase scattering
 The phase scattering described in section 2. of the paper is implemented